Employment Opportunities

 Campus Recreation fitness attendants are responsible for maintaining a safe, clean, and fun exercise environment for students and members.
 Attendants should have a basic knowledge of fitness and exercise.
 Candidates should be self-motivated and possess excellent communication and customer service skills.

-For more information, contact Deona Hatley.
+For more information, contact GU Fitness.

 For more information, contact Chris Baunoch.